MohdAasiff/Todoapp/README.md

 - Mark tasks as completed: Users can check the checkbox next to a task to mark it as completed.
 - Complete all tasks: Users can click the "Complete all tasks" link to mark all tasks as completed.
 - Delete completed tasks: Users can click the "Delete Comp tasks" link to delete all completed tasks.
+-Add data in Localstorage and get from localstorage

 ## Installation